-The hoist cylinder type is identified by a serial number plate on the inlet feed port of a CS separate ram/tank hoist or on the side of the oil tank on a CX combined ram/tank hoist. (see opposite)
+The hoist is identified by a serial number plate on the inlet feed port (see opposite).

 The serial number and model code should be quoted in all correspondence.

 The date of manufacture is quoted as a week number/year.

 Serial numbers for Edbro PTO and pumps are stamped on the casing or on a separate plate.